scplot(exampleAB)

 )

-Possible functions: mean, min, max, median, sd, quantile
+Possible values for the stat argument are mean, min, max, median, sd, quantile

 scplot(exampleABC) |>